Research shows modifying risk factors for dementia may reduce the chances of developing age-related memory and thinking problems.

 The bottom line: Research shows that managing specific health conditions and lifestyle behaviors may decrease your risk of developing dementia.
 Understanding your dementia risk factors and taking steps to change your lifestyle may preserve your memory and cognitive abilities as you age.

 Memory problems can occur for many reasons, including medication side effects and vascular diseases that limit blood flow to the brain.
-Early detection is key to starting treatment or quality of life interventions as soon as possible.
+Early detection is key to starting treatment or quality-of-life interventions as soon as possible.
 Nuvance Health provides memory disorder care you can trust, including a family-centered approach to Alzheimer’s disease and other dementias.
-Find a neurologist today.